biboudis/sml-streams/README.md

 sml-streams
 ===========

-Streams in Standard ML of New Jersey.
+Bulk memory operations with Standard ML in MLton.

 ### Test